Please read this page carefully.

 $5/day Indoor Marking Fee: This only applies to dogs that persistently mark indoors.
 This covers the use of male wraps, additional cleaning, etc. Pee happens.
 It’s not that they are bad dogs, sometimes instinct wins.

 We love puppies!
 With all of our guests it’s extremely important to me that they return home with their same good behavior or possibly even better after their stay with us.
 This is even more important with puppies.
 Our goal is to reinforce the training and behaviors you have in place and help your puppy continue to grow and learn the positive and desired behaviors that will aid them (and you) throughout their life.
 From potty training to crate training, chewing appropriate items (not remotes & shoes), to good dog etiquette and social skills.
 These are things apply to all of our guests however puppies require and receive significantly more time and attention.
 This charge, or a portion of it may extend to an older puppy/dog on occasion.
+On the flipside of that, if after a visit we determine we can charge less ie you’re puppy is a breeze to care for, then the fee will be less on the next visit:)

 Is a deposit required?